tensorflow/hub/docs/installation.md

 the source code on github, with no release testing.
 This lets developers try out the latest code without [building from source](build_from_source.md).

+### Optional: Setting the cache location for downloads.

+By default, `tensorflow_hub` uses a system-wide, temporary directory to cache downloaded and uncompressed models.
+See [Caching](caching.md) for options to use other, possibly more persistent locations.

 ## API stability

 Although we hope to prevent breaking changes, this project is still under active